jaimevp54/htmlBuilder/README.md

 [![codecov](https://codecov.io/gh/jaimevp54/htmlBuilder/branch/develop/graph/badge.svg?token=C752JNEyJT)](https://codecov.io/gh/jaimevp54/htmlBuilder)
 ![python version badge](https://img.shields.io/pypi/pyversions/htmlBuilder)
-# Why do you care about this library?
+# Why should you care about this library?

-When rendering HTML programmatically there are other options available (template engines and other rendering libraries) but these are often limited in what they can do or add a new level of abstraction that has to be learned to be productive.
+When rendering HTML programmatically, there are other options available (template engines and other rendering libraries).
+Still, these are often limited in what they can do or add a new level of abstraction, which has to be learned to be productive.
 HtmlBuilder tries to improve on this by following the next few points:

-- **Minimal learning curve**:(For the most part) Python and HTML knowledge are all that are needed to use this tool effectively.
+- **Minimal learning curve**: Users should need no more than  Python and HTML knowledge to be productive using this tool.
-- **Real python code**: The resulting code looks and behaves as you would expect from other python code.
+- **Real python code**: The final code looks and behaves as you would expect from other python code.
-- **Easily testable**: The html object structure can be introspected **before** being rendered as a html string for it to be easily tested.
+- **Easily testable**: Users can introspect and unit test the HTML object structure **before** rendering the HTML string.

 ## Installation
 run `pip install htmlbuilder`